clong/DetectionLab/README.md

     `mv *.box ../Boxes`

-4. cd into the Vagrant directory: `cd ../Vagrant`
+4. `cd` into the Vagrant directory: `cd ../Vagrant` and edit the `Vagrantfile`.
+Change the lines `cfg.vm.box = "detectionlab/win2016"` and `cfg.vm.box = "detectionlab/win10` to `cfg.cm.box = "../Boxes/windows_2016_<provider>.box"` and "`cfg.cm.box = "../Boxes/windows_10_<provider>.box"` respectively.

 5. Install the Vagrant-Reload plugin: `vagrant plugin install vagrant-reload`

+6. **VMware Only:**
+  * [Buy a license](https://www.vagrantup.com/vmware/index.html#buy-now) for the VMware plugin
+  * Install it with `vagrant plugin install vagrant-vmware-desktop`.
+  * License it with `vagrant plugin license vagrant-vmware-desktop <path_to_.lic>`.
+  * Download and install the VMware Vagrant utility: https://www.vagrantup.com/vmware/downloads.html

-6. Ensure you are in the Vagrant folder and run `vagrant up`.
-This command will do the following:
+7. Ensure you are in the base DetectionLab folder and run `./build.sh` (Mac & Linux) or `./build.ps1` (Windows).
+This script will do the following:
   * Provision the logger host.
 This host will run the [Fleet](https://kolide.co/fleet) osquery manager and a fully featured pre-configured Splunk instance.
   * Provision the DC host and configure it as a Domain Controller
   * Provision the WEF host and configure it as a Windows Event Collector in the Servers OU
   * Provision the Win10 host and configure it as a computer in the Workstations OU

+8. Build logs will be present in the `Vagrant` folder as `vagrant_up_<host>.log`.
+If filing an issue, please paste the contents of that log into a Gist to help with debugging efforts.

-7. Navigate to https://192.168.38.105:8000 in a browser to access the Splunk instance on logger.
+9. Navigate to https://192.168.38.105:8000 in a browser to access the Splunk instance on logger.
 Default credentials are admin:changeme (you will have the option to change them on the next screen)
-8. Navigate to https://192.168.38.105:8412 in a browser to access the Fleet server on logger.
+10. Navigate to https://192.168.38.105:8412 in a browser to access the Fleet server on logger.
 Default credentials are admin:admin123#.
 Query packs are pre-configured with queries from [palantir/osquery-configuration](https://github.com/palantir/osquery-configuration).

+---

 ## Basic Vagrant Usage
 Vagrant commands must be run from the "Vagrant" folder.